biga-ahk/biga.ahk/docs/README.md

 <a href='https://github.com/biga-ahk/biga.ahk/blob/master/src/lang/conformsTo.ahk' class='text-muted'>source</a>

-Checks if object conforms to source by invoking the predicate properties of source with the corresponding property values of object.
+Checks if `object` conforms to source by invoking the predicate properties of `source` with the corresponding property values of `object`.

 #### Arguments